-Hegel's first five paragraphs of this section survey what Geist must to do to heave itself up into a state of reason, the formative agenda of the whole section.
-Then Hegel went back to its beginning and explained how Geist moved itself through key states of consciousness in order to throw itself into a state of self-consciousness.
+Hegel's first five paragraphs of the section on "Phenomenology," surveyed what Geist must to do to heave itself up into a state of reason, the formative agenda of the whole section.
+Then Hegel went back to its beginning and explained how Geist moved itself through key states of consciousness to throw itself into a state of self-consciousness.
 After it has made each move, Geist sees that each heave has made sense, but making the heave was contingent and difficult, sometimes dangerous and painful.
 The Deweyan précis covered what Geist did but diffused the agency of Geist, dropping out the difficulty and risk, describing it as something that simply happened.
-For instance, the précis summarized the Aufhebungen through which consciousness readies itself for self-consciousness by reporting the results in four packets, each beginning "It is discovered that ..." (¶79 summarizing ¶¶418-423).
-Thus readers get a series of outcomes to actions by a vague agent they cannot grasp.
+For instance, the précis summarized the Aufhebungen through which consciousness readies itself for self-consciousness by reporting the results in four packets, each beginning "it is discovered that...." (¶79 summarizing ¶¶418-423) Thus readers get a series of outcomes to actions by a vague agent they cannot grasp.

-For Hegel, the difficulty and risk that Geist faced in moving itself from desire to reason involved Anerkennen, the Begriff denoting the process that takes place when a self-aware, desiring agent encounters another self-aware, desiring agent.
-Hegel had prepared the way with several paragraphs on how self-conscious desire initially leads Geist to consume into itself what is not itself, the object of its self-aware desire, to eat, to drink, to nourish the self.
+For Hegel, the difficulty and risk that Geist faced in moving itself from desire to reason involved Anerkennen, the Begriff denoting the process that takes place as a self-aware, desiring agent encounters another self-aware, desiring agent.
+Hegel had prepared the way with several paragraphs on how selfconscious desire initially leads Geist to consume into itself what is not itself, the object of its self-aware desire, to eat, to drink, to nourish the self.
 This desire, felt as a drive to take possession, motivates the life and death struggle that erupts when two self-aware agents encounter each other.
-When an I, knowing only desire, encounters a different I also driven by desire, each sees the other as an object to be possessed, consumed as one's own.
-Both enter compulsively into a struggle to death, until one, on the brink, desists, choosing in defeat life over death, recognizing - acknowledging, honoring, respecting - the other as a self-aware I, driven by a desire like its own.
-Unlike the contract theorists, who superficially conceived an originating conflict and a facile, prudential contract resulting from it, Hegel deeply probed the struggle culminating in a recognition, affirming life in the face of death.
-It issued eventually, not in a contract, but in each reciprocally recognizing the other and oneself as autonomous, self-aware beings.
-Geist could base many different bonds upon that recognition.
+When an I, knowing only desire, encounters a different I driven too by desire, each sees the other as an object to be possessed, consumed as one's own.
+Both enter compulsively into a struggle to death, until one, on the brink, desists, choosing in defeat life over death, recognizing-acknowledging, honoring, respecting the other as a self-aware I, driven by a desire like its own.
+Unlike the contract theorists, who superficially conceived an originating conflict and a facile, prudential contract resulting from it,62 Hegel deeply probed the struggle culminating in a recognition, affirming life in the face of death.
+It issued eventually, not in a contract, but in each reciprocally recognizing the other and